mononoke0/triangulation/README.md

-# triangulation
+# Deluanay triangulation
 Delaunay triangulation without library.
 how to use: python pointer_ope.py
+# ファイル
+・